Happiness is when what you think, what you say, and what you do are in harmony.

 My main research interests are in the field of Artificial Intelligence.
 At present I am working on the following projects:

 • Open Information Extraction: We hope to overcome the "knowledge-acquisition bottleneck" by automatically extracting information from natural language text in a domain-independent manner.
 We work on improving the quality of Open IE extractors by pushing their precision and recall.
+Our recentmost Open IE extractor is publically available.
+We are currently extending it to process noun phrases and numeric extractions better.
 A recent paper on this work.

 • AI Applications to Crowd-sourcing: Crowd-sourcing has taken over the business world by storm in the last few years.
 Although it is touted as "Artificial Artificial Intelligence", there are huge opportunities for AI to contribute to its success.
 A vision paper describes our approach to this synergy.
 We have investigated decision-theoretic techniques to automatically control workflows on a crowd-sourcing platform such as Amazon's Mechanical Turk, and have obtained significant quality improvements for the same price.
-Recent papers on this work: Paper 1 and Paper 2.
+Recent papers on this work: Paper 1, Paper 2, and Paper 3.

 Hobbies

 In my personal time, I can be found listening to, playing, or singing hindustani classical music.
-I perform with a local light Indian music band called Pratidhwani (our last show was Kashish in December 2012).
-I was also involved with the local cricket tournament where I try my fingers at off-spinning.
+I performed with a Seattle light Indian music band called Pratidhwani (our last show was Kashish in December 2012).
+I was also involved with Seattle's local cricket tournament where I tried my fingers at off-spinning.
 Movies and cooking take up whatever remaining free time I have.

 Here is a website I host that contains interesting links about hindustani classical music.